AVSystem/developer-zone/docs/Demo_Projects/Edge_Impulse_demo.md

 ![New Object step 2](images/new_object2.png)

-After importing the object definitiation, go back to the *New Device Center* by clicking the button in the top-right corner: **Go to new Device Center**.
+After importing the object definition, go back to the *New Device Center* by clicking the button in the top-right corner: **Go to new Device Center**.

 ![Button new device center](images/new-device-center.png)